-To help other travelers discover the best of the city, we have created a perfect 3 Days in New Orleans Itinerary that highlights the top attractions, must-try foods and the best NOLA bars.
+To help fellow travelers discover more of the city, we have created a perfect 3 Days in New Orleans Itinerary that highlights the top attractions, must-try foods and the best NOLA bars.

-In our itinerary for New Orleans, we feature must-see sights, the most delicious things to eat, the best places to listen to music and a few legendary bars…and we squeeze them all into a 3-day trip to New Orleans.
-Formatted as a day-by-day guide, our NOLA 3 Day Itinerary is all you need to plan your trip!
+In our itinerary for New Orleans, we feature must-see sights, the most delicious things to eat, the top places to listen to music and a few legendary bars.
+Yes, we squeeze all that into a 3-day trip to New Orleans!

 Planning a Weekend in New Orleans

-The New Orleans Weekend Itinerary that I planned for my NOLA girls’ trip included bar hopping at night, but we went outside of the French Quarter for daytime sightseeing and neighborhood exploration.
+The New Orleans Weekend Itinerary I came up with for my NOLA girls’ trip included bar hopping at night, but went outside the French Quarter for daytime sightseeing and neighborhood exploration.

-As you begin to make your NOLA travel plans, staying organized is key!
-Use a travel planner – like our Printable Travel Planner – to stay on top of all the details of your New Orleans trip.
+As you begin to make your NOLA travel plans, staying organized is key.
+Use our Printable Travel Planner to track all the details!

-We have devised the best way to visit New Orleans in three days.
-In addition to our day-by-day 3-Day New Orleans Itinerary, we share our top recommendations to make it as easy as possible to plan your vacation.
-Plus, we have a New Orleans map of attractions to orient yourself with the city layout.
-This New Orleans travel blog post includes everything you need to know to plan your perfect NOLA trip!
+We feel we’ve devised the ideal way to visit New Orleans in three days.
+In addition to our detailed itinerary, we share our top recommendations to make it as easy as possible to plan your vacation.

-Save, Pin or Bookmark this NOLA Itinerary to plan (and during) your trip to New Orleans!
+Save, Pin or Bookmark this NOLA Itinerary for your trip to Louisiana!

 DAY 1 of Your New Orleans 3-Day Itinerary

-On the first day of your 72 hours in New Orleans, get a full dose of the French Quarter!
-See the sights, discover delectable tastes and go barhopping on Bourbon Street.
+Kick off your 72 hours in New Orleans by getting a full dose of the French Quarter.
+See the sights, discover delectable tastes and go barhopping on Bourbon.

 Explore New Orleans French Quarter